SybelBlue/slides/main-slides.md

 - when in doubt, talk to a human
 <!-- .element: class="fragment" -->

-Note: Good thinkers pick abstractions and are mindful of their blindnesses.
-They take care to predict and check how their blindnesses compose - think again of pressing two pedals at once.
-Responsible thinkers continuously check that their abstractions are still well-suited to their contexts, and always double-check how their abstractions blind them to human harm.
+Note: Good thinkers go to great lengths to avoid being blind to their own harm.
+They pick well-suited abstractions and are mindful of their blindness.
+They take care to predict how their blindnesses could compose dangerously - think again of pressing two pedals at once.
+Responsible thinkers continuously check that their abstractions are still well-suited to their contexts, as contexts are often dynamic and abstractions require updating to keep up.
+Lastly, they always double-check how their abstractions blind them to human harm, and when in doubt, they go talk to the humans who may be suffering under their abstractions.

 --- <!-- .slide: data-auto-animate -->

 #### interlude
 <hr>

-**multi-disciplinarity and abstraction**
+**multi-disciplinary study and abstraction**

 wide study shows the history of our abstractions, <br>
 and exposes us to new viewpoints